kolargol/openvpn/README.md

 ### Known issues and workarounds

 #### DNS stop working after when OpenVPN process is restarted
-This happens because DNS server process lose bind after openvpn is stopped.
-To fix this, after restarting OpenVPN process, restart bind with command **rcctl restart isc_named**
+This happens (*sometimes*) because DNS server process lose bind after openvpn is stopped.
+To fix this, after restarting OpenVPN process, restart bind with command **rcctl restart unbound**

 #### Ansible fails after waiting for instance restart
 Sometimes instance take longer then 2 minutes to restart after applying erratas.
 Just reply ansible command/playbook or if problem persist alter timeout in playbok in restart task

+#### iCloud sync stop working
+Disable 'Back to my mac' on Airport and iCloud settings on macOS

 ### Customizations